MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 Every workload passes through a component and topology design process.
 This process is most intense at the inception of the workload, which includes designing for initial requirements and long-term success of the workload.
 Architecture is also designed when the workload changes over time and the organization adds, changes, or removes functionality.

-Component and topology design is the primary function an architect.
+Component and topology design is the primary function of an architect.
 Architects who focus on cloud-based and hybrid solutions are often called _cloud solution architects_.
 In some organizations, cloud solution architects exist in a centralized capacity within an enterprise architecture group.
 They can also focus on a specific workload.

 A dedicated role can deliver the function of an architect.
 In some cases, trusted technical specialists (such as a workload engineering lead) can deliver the function of an architect.
 Or an organization might distribute the function among a small group of senior engineers who are associated with the workload.

 Architects usually have experience in roles beyond system design.
 They might have:

 - Been developers and operations team members.
-- Experience working with customer support teams.
+- Worked with customer support teams.
-- An understanding of how a system is tested for quality assurance and user acceptance.
+- Developed an understanding of how a system is tested for quality assurance and user acceptance.
 - Been through disaster recovery drills or incident responses.
 - Been exposed to both incremental and large functional changes in workloads.
 - Interpreted specifications and user-acceptance criteria.

-Although that isn't an exhaustive list, those perspectives are an important aspect of what an architect brings to design duties.
+Although the preceding list isn't exhaustive, those perspectives are an important aspect of what an architect brings to design duties.
 The Azure Well-Architected Framework assumes that these practices are in place for the most effective use of the guidance.

 The following sections highlight the guiding principles that architects should follow to be effective in their function.